Selling Your Home in California: Legal Aspects You Need to Know

 - Meet all the requirements of the law.
 As required by California real estate law, this includes filling out paperwork about asbestos.

 - Take care of all the money matters.
-Talk to the buyer and banker to make sure the loan will go through even though there is asbestos in the house.
+Talk to the buyer and banker to ensure the loan goes through, even though there is asbestos in the house.

 - Work with a real estate buyer who knows what they’re doing.
-Their knowledge of how to handle deals can make closings go more smoothly.
+Their knowledge of deal handling can make closings go more smoothly.

 - Be clear when you talk.
 Keep everyone up to date and take care of problems quickly to avoid delays.